chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_IP_VERSION` - specific version of current working directory's ip

+- `ORBIT_IP_CHECKSUM` - the truncated most recent checksum of the local ip

 - `ORBIT_BLUEPRINT` - the filename for the blueprint created during the planning stage

 - `ORBIT_OUTPUT_PATH` - path to the selected target's build process working directory